Jumanji: Welcome to the Jungle: Plot

-Coping with their avatars, their "weaknesses", Van Pelt's men, and their own group dynamics as they begin their journey, they encounter Alex playing the fifth avatar – pilot Jefferson "Seaplane" McDonough – who takes them to a treehouse that Alan built during his tenure in Jumanji.
+Coping with their avatars, their "weaknesses", Van Pelt's men, and their own group dynamics as they begin their journey, they encounter Alex in the form of a fifth avatar – pilot Jefferson "Seaplane" McDonough – who takes them to a treehouse that Alan built during his tenure in Jumanji.
 Alex thinks he has only been stuck in the game for a couple of months; everyone, including him, is shocked to realize he has been there for two decades.
 The group coordinate with each other's strengths and work together to overcome the game's obstacles.
-They manage to return the jewel to the statue, break the curse and return to the real world.
+They manage to return the jewel to the statue and break the curse, defeating Van Pelt and therefore completing the game before returning to the real world.

-Back in the present, the group finds the Vreeke home restored and lively, compared to its previous state after Alex's disappearance.
+Back in the present, the group finds the Vreeke home restored and lively from its previous state after Alex's disappearance.
 They meet Alex, now an adult, who explains that he returned to 1996, allowing him to live his life.
-He remained in Brantford and now leads a married life with two children: a daughter called Bethany, named in honor of Bethany Walker, as she had saved him by sacrificing one of her own lives in the game, and a son named Andy.
+He remained in Brantford and now leads a married life with two children; his daughter is named after Bethany to honor her after she had saved him by sacrificing one of her own lives in the game.

-Spencer, Fridge, Bethany and Martha form an unlikely friendship after their experiences in the game, having bonded and become better people, including Bethany becoming more of an outdoor person, Spencer and Fridge patch things up and Spencer and Martha beginning a relationship.
-Soon, after hearing drumbeat sounds coming from the game, they destroy the game with a Bowling Ball to prevent it from endangering anyone else and they left.
+The four students form an unlikely friendship after their experiences in the game, having bonded and become better people, including Spencer and Martha beginning a relationship.
+Soon, after hearing drumbeat sounds coming from the game, they destroy the game to prevent it from endangering anyone else.